Unipisa/Softi-Workbench/additional-materials/swh_stories_workplace/people_moments/ReadMe.md

-# Softi People gallery moment
+# Softi People moments

-### This folder provides storage for the images and videos related to the people involved in the Softi software project.
+### This folder provides storage for the images, videos, documents, etc. related to the people involved in the Softi software project.

+The people story moments fall in two classes, with a dedicated sub-folder each: *gallery*, for images and videos, and *library*, for documents.

 An entry should be added to the [StoryInventory](..\StoryInventory.md) file for each added item, following the pattern offered in the dedicated section.